2021CES/FindUnknownTechnologies/README.md

 ## Requirements

-You MUST have Java 11/above and bash installed in order to run this project.
+You MUST have Java 11/above to run this project.

 ## Usage